karatasbora/me/README.md

 ---

-## © License & Copyright
+© License & Copyright

-**Copyright © 2025 Bora Karataş.**
+Copyright © 2025 Bora Karataş.

-This project is open-source under the **MIT License**.
-You are free to use this code as a template for your own resume.
-Attribution is appreciated but not required.
+This project is provided as open-source software.
+You are free to use, modify, and distribute this code, including using it as a template for your own resume, subject to the following condition:

+Attribution is Required: You must provide clear attribution to the original author (Bora Karataş) and link back to the original repository (https://github.com/karatasbora/resume) in your derived work (e.g., in the footer or README).

+No Commercial Templates: You may not sell this code as a standalone template or product without explicit permission.